Showing posts with label channeling spirits. Show all posts

 The Findhorn spiritual model draws heavily from New Age and Theosophical traditions, blending Eastern mysticism, Western occultism, Gnosticism, and modern psychological spirituality.
 Their beliefs reflect a counterfeit Christianity, often using Christian terms like “God,” “light,” and “service,” but radically redefining them outside biblical truth.

-Their spirituality emerged out of post-World War II Europe, a time when people were disillusioned and hungry for peace, purpose, and deeper meaning.
+Their spirituality emerged from post-World War II Europe, a time when people were disillusioned and yearning for peace, purpose, and deeper meaning.
 This created fertile soil for spiritual deception cloaked in love, light, and unity.

 Gods of Findhorn: Who Are They Really Listening To?